-- BXT4224 models have the fuel tank located in the front frame and is accessed by lifting the tool box lid. - BXT6238 models have the fuel tank located in the front frame and is accessed by lifting the rubber flap over the cap.
+- BXT4224 models have the fuel tank located in the front frame and is accessed by lifting the tool box lid.
+Fuel tank capacity: 4.8 US gal (23 L). - BXT6238 models have the fuel tank located in the front frame and is accessed by lifting the rubber flap over the cap.
 Do not overfill.